AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

   >
   >In addition to simply saving your changes, the actions also update any references and ensures that the Dispatcher is flushed as required.
 These changes can take time to process.
 Due to this, there can be a performance impact on a large/complex/heavily-loaded system.
   >
-  >Please bear this in mind when using **Save & close** and then quickly re-entering the fragment editor to make and save further changes.
+  >Keep this in mind when using **Save & close** and then quickly re-entering the fragment editor to make and save further changes.

 * **Close**